goFrendiAsgard/jurnal-chiml/draft.md

 # CHIML

 CHIML (Chimera Markup Language) is a language used in Chimera-Framework.
 CHIML is an orchestration language.
 In term of language agnosticism and simplicity, Chimera-Framework is comparable to HTTP API.
-It doesn't even require HTTP protocol as any valid command line executable can serve as component.
-Our goal is to make CHIML as readable and as compact as possible.
-In order to measure the readability of the language, we conduct a simple survey with 5 respondents.
+However, unlike HTTP API, Chimera-Framework doesn't even require HTTP protocol.
+Any valid command line executable can serve as component.
+In this research, our goal is to make CHIML as readable as possible.

-We provide three HTTP API endpoint and ask the respondents to compose the API in order to print the data in a specified format.
-The respondents should conduct two solutions.
-In the first solution, the respondents can choose any technology they like.
-But for the second solution, the respondents have to use CHIML.

-The results are then analyzed and compared to get an overview about CHIML.

 ## Design